Path decomposition of a spectrally negative L\'evy process, and local time of a diffusion in this environment: Introduction

 The almost sure asymptotic behavior of the local time is studied, in the discrete transient case, by Gantert and Shi \cite{GanShi}.
-We believe that the present work will allow us, in the future, to link the asymptotic almost sure behavior of $\mathcal{L}_X^*(t)$ with the left tail of $I(V^{\uparrow})$.
-This tail is given in \cite{foncexpovech} and can be very different, when $V$ is a general spectrally negative L\'evy process, than when $V$ is a drifted brownian motion.
-As a consequence we can expect, in the L\'evy case, many possible behaviors for the almost sure asymptotic of $\mathcal{L}_X^*(t)$, and this is our main motivation to generalize, here, the study of \cite{advech} to the L\'evy case.
+We believe that the present work will allow us, in the future, to link the asymptotic almost sure behavior of $\mathcal{L}_X^*(t)$ with the left tail of $I(V^{\uparrow})$ {when $0 < \kappa < 1$, this is a work in preparation by the author \cite{psvech}}.
+This tail is investigated in \cite{foncexpovech} and can be very different, when $V$ is a general spectrally negative L\'evy process, than when $V$ is a drifted Brownian motion.
+As a consequence we can expect, in the L\'evy case {with $0 < \kappa < 1$}, many possible behaviors for the almost sure asymptotic of $\mathcal{L}_X^*(t)$, and this is our main motivation to generalize, here, the study of \cite{advech} to the L\'evy case.

 When $\kappa > 1$, we adopt the point of view of \cite{Singh} and link the local time to a generalized Ornstein-Uhlenbeck process.
 This approach also provides the convergence of the favorite site and can certainly be used to study the almost sure behavior of the supremum of the local time.